gareys-cb/example-dapp/README.md

 Demo: https://gareys-cb.github.io/sesame/

-This dapp supports Coinbase and MetaMask wallets and allows the user to login and sign a message.
+This dapp supports Coinbase, MetaMask, and WalletConnect wallets and allows the user to connect and sign a message.